AlekVolsk/plg_content_microgallery/README.md

 **Warning:** the plugin does not generate thumbnail images.

 **P.S.** Why this plugin?
-For cheap govnosaytov with zero budget, where not need fancy galleries and expensive decisions.
+For simple sites with a zero budget, where not need fancy galleries and expensive decisions.

 ### RU